rhettxio/Deep-Learning/CNN for Fashion MNIST/README.md

 # CNN for Image Classification on Fashion MNIST Dataset

 ## Objective
-In this repo I build a CNN for image classification on Fashion MNIST dataset, and analyze the results.
+In this repo I have built a CNN for image classification on Fashion MNIST dataset.

 ## Steps
 1. Load the data